 For example, an employer may be at fault if one of their machinery (like a forklift truck) was defective and the issues had been reported to them, but you were told to use it anyway.
-If you suffer an injury caused by the machine, they could be at fault.
+This could lead to a logistics accident or a similar type of incident, and if you suffer an injury caused by the machine, they could be at fault.

 Another example could involve a failure to clean up a spillage on a walkway.
 If staff haven’t been trained to raise awareness of the hazard or clean it up and someone injures themself, the employer could be at fault.

 Lastly, your injuries need to be caused by the accident or at least contribute to their development.
 For example, if you slip and fall at work and land on your back, an existing injury could be made worse.
 You can still claim compensation for this even though the accident didn’t cause the injury in the first place.